Skip to main content

 1. What is your organic traffic share today?
 Pull a trailing 12-month view in GA4 and identify what percentage of total sessions comes from organic search.
 If it is well below 30%, you likely have either a technical issue suppressing crawl and indexation, a content gap, or a backlink authority deficit — possibly all three.

 3. Are your seasonal peaks aligned with search demand?
 Compare your organic traffic curve month-over-month against the seasonal demand patterns described in this article.
-If your traffic does not peak when search demand peaks, you are missing the highest-intent windows in the wine calendar.
+If your traffic does not peak when search demand peaks, you are missing the highest-intent windows in the Winery calendar.

 Once you have those baselines, you can make informed decisions about where to invest — whether that is technical cleanup, product page content, local SEO for the tasting room, or a structured link-building program to build appellation authority.